|

 NAME

-blkid - command-line utility to locate/print block device attributes
+blkid - locate/print block device attributes

 SYNOPSIS